Badsworth/pfml_scripts/docs/creating-environments.md

 ## 4. Update CI and Monitoring

 1. Add the new environment to the [CI build matrix](/.github/workflows/infra-validate.yml) so it can be validated when it's changed.
-2. Add the environment to the [monitoring module](/infra/monitoring/alarms.tf) to create API and Portal alarms that are linked to PagerDuty.
+2. Add the new environment to the [monitoring module](/infra/monitoring/alarms.tf) to create API and Portal alarms that are linked to PagerDuty.
+3. Add the new environment to the NewRelic Dashboard by updating `EnvironmentsTable.js` file in e2e folder.
+4. Add the new environment to the `makefile` in API by adding the release branch `deploy/api/NEW_ENV`
+5. Add the new environment to the `makefile` in Portal by adding the release branch `deploy/portal/NEW_ENV`
-3. Reach out to e2e team to update their test script with new environment.
+6. Reach out to e2e team to update their test script with new environment.

 ## 5. Update feature_flags files